DevRex-0201/Py-Lottery-Selenium-Scraper/README.md

-# Automated Lottery Data Scraper and Google Sheets Integrator
+# Thai Lottery Result Scraper

-This README provides detailed instructions and explanations for using the Automated Lottery Data Scraper and Google Sheets Integrator.
-This Python script is designed to automate the process of scraping lottery results from a specific website and storing the collected data in a Google Sheets document.
-The script employs several Python libraries and technologies, including Tkinter for user interaction, Selenium for web scraping, gspread for Google Sheets integration, and BeautifulSoup for HTML parsing.
+## Overview
+This Python project is designed to scrape and collect data from the Thai lottery website, specifically targeting various lottery games.
+It automatically extracts the latest results at specified intervals and stores them in a Google Spreadsheet for easy access and analysis.

 ## Features

-1. **User-Defined Duration**: Utilizes Tkinter to prompt the user for a scraping frequency (in minutes).
-2. **Google Sheets Integration**: Automatically updates a specified Google Sheets document with scraped data.
+- **Automated Data Scraping:** Extracts lottery results from predefined games on the Thai lottery website.
+- **Scheduled Scraping:** Executes data scraping at user-defined intervals.
+- **Data Storage:** Stores the scraped data in a Google Spreadsheet.
-3. **Headless Browser Automation**: Uses Selenium with Chrome in headless mode for seamless data scraping.
+- **Headless Browser Automation:** Uses Selenium with a headless Chrome browser for scraping.
-4. **Structured Data Storage**: Organizes scraped data in a user-friendly format in Google Sheets.
-5. **Automated Login and Data Extraction**: Logs into the target website and extracts lottery result data at regular intervals.
+- **User Authentication:** Automates login process to access restricted data.
+- **Error Handling and Retry Mechanism:** Implements a retry mechanism for robust data appending to the worksheet.

 ## Requirements
 - Python 3.x
-- Selenium
+- Selenium WebDriver
-- gspread
-- oauth2client
+- Google Sheets API
 - BeautifulSoup
-- ChromeDriver (compatible with the installed version of Chrome)
-- A Google Cloud Platform account with Google Sheets API enabled
-- A .env file with the path to your Google Sheets credentials JSON file
+- Tkinter (for GUI input)
+- Chrome browser (for headless execution)

-## Setup and Installation
+## Installation

-1. **Environment Setup**:
-   - Install Python 3.x from the official website.
-   - Install required Python libraries: `pip install selenium gspread oauth2client beautifulsoup4 python-dotenv`.

-2. **ChromeDriver Setup**:
-   - Download ChromeDriver from its official website.
-   - Ensure it is compatible with your Chrome browser's version.
-   - Place the ChromeDriver executable in a known directory.
+1. **Install Dependencies:** Use `pip install -r requirements.txt` to install the necessary Python libraries.
+2. **Chrome WebDriver:** Ensure that the Chrome WebDriver is installed and added to the system path.

-3. **Google Sheets API Setup**:
+3. **Google Sheets API Setup:** Follow Google's setup guide to configure access to Google Sheets.
-   - Go to the Google Cloud Platform Console.
-   - Create a new project and enable the Google Sheets API.
-   - Create credentials for a service account and download the JSON file.
-   - Place this JSON file in a secure location and note its path.

-4. **.env File**:
-   - Create a `.env` file in the same directory as your script.
+4. **Environment File:** Create a `.env` file with your Google Sheets credentials and other environment variables.
-   - Add the following line: `GOOGLE_SHEETS_CREDENTIALS_PATH="<path_to_your_service_account_json>"`.

-5. **Google Sheets Preparation**:
-   - Create a new Google Sheets document.
-   - Share it with the email found in your service account JSON file with editor access.

 ## Usage

-1. **Running the Script**:
+1. **Set Duration:** When the script runs, a Tkinter dialog will prompt for the scraping interval in seconds.
+2. **Google Sheets Configuration:** Enter the URL of the Google Sheet and the worksheet name where the data will be stored.
-   - Execute the script using `python <script_name>.py`.
+3. **Running the Script:** Execute the script via `python main.py`.
+The script runs indefinitely until manually stopped.
-   - Enter the desired duration (in minutes) for data scraping frequency when prompted.

-2. **Data Scraping and Upload**:
-   - The script logs into the target website using provided credentials.
+## Data Extraction
-   - It scrapes the latest lottery data at the specified intervals.
+The script scrapes the following lottery games:
+- ยี่กี HUAY 5 นาที
+- ยี่กี HUAY VIP 5 นาที
+- ยี่กี LTO 5 นาที
+- ยี่กี LTO VIP 5 นาที
+- ยี่กี ชัดเจน 5 นาที
+- ยี่กี ชัดเจน VIP 5 นาที

+## Data Structure
-   - The data is then formatted and uploaded to the specified Google Sheets document.
+The data is structured with timestamps and game results, saved in rows in the specified Google Sheet.

-3. **Monitoring and Maintenance**:
-   - The script will run indefinitely.
-Monitor it for any errors or interruptions.
-   - To stop the script, simply terminate the Python process.

-## Important Notes
+## Disclaimer

-- **Credentials Security**: Ensure that your Google Sheets credentials JSON file is stored securely and not exposed.
-- **Website Changes**: The script may require updates if there are changes to the website's HTML structure.
-- **Error Handling**: Implement error handling for network issues or unexpected website changes to ensure continuous operation.
+This script is intended for educational purposes only.
+Ensure compliance with the website's terms of service and relevant laws when scraping data.

-## Conclusion
+## Support

-This script provides a convenient and automated way to scrape lottery data and store it in Google Sheets.
-It is important to periodically check the script’s performance and make necessary updates based on website changes or other factors.
+For support, please open an issue on the project's GitHub repository.